7 basic invoicing questions you were afraid to ask

 - Commercial invoice

 While the prices on a pro forma invoice can change at any time, a commercial invoice is legally binding.
 If you issue one of these, you can’t change the price until the invoice has expired.
-These are typically used to calculate the customs on imports before a deal is finalised.

 - Credit memo or credit note